QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

   The first entry represents the ID number of the system (used in the **SUBCONSTRAINTS** table).
 The second entry defines the type of system that is being modelled.
   There are two options: 'spring' and 'damp'.
 This affects the way the coefficients in the following entries are interpreted.

-  * If 'spring' is selected, then QBlade expects the definition table to consists of displacement (in m) and stiffness (in N/m) entries.
+  * If 'spring' is selected, then QBlade expects the definition table to consists of displacement or rotation (in m or rad) and stiffness (in N/m or Nm/rad) entries.
-  * If 'damp' is selected, then QBlade expects the definition table to consist of velocity (in m/s) and damping (in N/(m/s)) entires.
+  * If 'damp' is selected, then QBlade expects the definition table to consist of velocity (in m/s or rad/s) and damping (in N(m/s) or Nm/(rad/s)) entries.

+  When a spring or damper is used to constrain two joints its nonlinear definition always acts as a rotational spring or damper along the rotational DOF's and as a translational spring or damper along the translational DOF's.
+Thus, usually a spring is either defined as a rotational spring and then assigned to constrain rotational DOF's or as a translational spring to constrain translational DOF's.

   The third row represents the stiffness/damping at zero displacement/velocity.
 The following 2N entries represent the additional lookup table entries for the non-linear spring/damper system.
   The order is :math:`x_1/v_1`, :math:`K/D(x_1/v_1)`; :math:`x_2/v_2`, :math:`K/D(x_2/v_2)` and so on.